titu1994/Keras-Classification-Models/README.md

 Available at : <a href="https://github.com/titu1994/progressive-neural-architecture-search">Progressive Neural Architecture Search in Keras</a>

-# <a href="https://github.com/titu1994/progressive-neural-architecture-search">Progressive Neural Architecture Search in Keras</a>
-Basic implementation of Encoder RNN from the paper ["Progressive Neural Architecture Search"]https://arxiv.org/abs/1712.00559), which is an improvement over the original Neural Architecture Search paper since it requires far less time and resources.

-- Uses Keras to define and train children / generated networks, which are defined in Tensorflow by the Encoder RNN.
-- Define a state space by using StateSpace, a manager which adds states and handles communication between the Encoder RNN and the user.
-Submit custom operations and parse locally as required.
-- Encoder RNN trained using a modified Sequential Model Based Optimization algorithm from the paper.
-Some stability modifications made by me to prevent extreme variance when training to cause failed training.
-- NetworkManager handles the training and reward computation of a Keras model

-Available at : <a href="https://github.com/titu1994/progressive-neural-architecture-search">Progressive Neural Architecture Search in Keras</a>

 # <a href="https://github.com/titu1994/neural-architecture-search">Neural Architecture Search in Keras</a>
 Basic implementation of Controller RNN from the paper ["Neural Architecture Search with Reinforcement Learning "](https://arxiv.org/abs/1611.01578) and ["Learning Transferable Architectures for Scalable Image Recognition"](https://arxiv.org/abs/1707.07012).